magynhard/ruby-game_dig/README.md

     p data
 ```

-### Service wrapper (not implemented yet!)
+### Service wrapper (experimental, only did some testing on linux)

+Only the following parameters are implemented for the service wrapper: `type, host, protocol` (version 0.1.0)

-Behaves the same to the user, but runs a tiny node webservice in the background to avoid startup times.
+Behaves the same to the user, but runs a tiny node webservice in the background to avoid startup times when called more than one time.

 ```
 your-ruby-app